tu-delft-library/il-master-thesis-guide/book/intro.md

 - A template you can use directly while working on your MSc thesis

 #### Subchapters
-After the landing page, you can find more detailed information on all the steps part of a specific phase.
-All include additional guided activities to help you apply the information while working on your MSc thesis.
+After the landing page, you can find more detailed information on all the steps that are part of each specific phase.
+When applicable, the chapters include additional guided activities to help you apply the information while working on your MSc thesis.

 ```{admonition} Tip
 :class: tip